-Warrane College provides accommodation for 200 men and is open to students of all ages, backgrounds and beliefs.
+Warrane College provides accommodation for 190 men and is open to students of all ages, backgrounds and beliefs.
 The College offers a comprehensive tutorial program along with a wide range of activities, professional orientation and opportunities to meet members of the University staff informally.
-Non-resident membership is available to male students who wish to participate in College activities and to make use of its facilities.
-The general spiritual care of the College has been entrusted to Opus Dei.
-Enquiries: The Master, Warrane College, PO Box 123, Kensington 2033.
+Non-resident membership is available to those students who wish to participate in College activities and to make use of its facilities.
+The general spiritual care of the College has been entrusted to Opus Dei, a personal prelature of the Catholic Church.
+Enquiries: The Master, Warrane College, PO Box 123.
+Kensington 2033.
 Telephone (02) 662 6199.